AhmedOsamaen/nd0067-c4-deployment-process-project-starter/docs/Infra.md

 All Insturctions to setup the application in dev mode is in instructions.md in the project main directory.
 All Environemnt Variables are hidden and use the Environemt configuration to add them.

+##### This App Requires the following Dependencies:

+-Node
+-aws cli
+-aws eb
+-Hosted DB on RDS for example
+-Aws S3 bucket

 #### Udagram Cosists of 3 main parts:

     -1 The Front-end Hosted on AWS S3